Images: Ashim Shrestha, 2019 (left) & Peter Biro, IRC (right)

 ReBUILD for Resilience is an international consortium of organisations from Lebanon, Myanmar, Nepal, Sierra Leone and the UK.
 Between us we have expertise across all health systems pillars and in a wide range of disciplines including public health, epidemiology, social sciences, health economics, political science, research methodologies and gender.

-The consortium will build on the work started during the highly successful ReBUILD programme but will focus on a wider range of stressors in a wider range of contexts – fragile and shock-prone (FASP) settings.
+The consortium is building on the work started during the highly successful ReBUILD programme but is focusing on a wider range of stressors in a wider range of contexts – fragile and shock-prone (FASP) settings.

 The consortium has been active since 2020 and is funded by a £7.68 million grant from the UK government’s Foreign, Commonwealth and Development Office.

-The ReBUILD programme created an extensive bank of health research in fragile and conflict-affected settings. [link to rebuild section of database] It became a leading global research team and reference point for academics, organisations, policy makers and practitioners.
+The ReBUILD programme created an extensive bank of health research in fragile and conflict-affected settings (see that work in the resources section of this site).
+It became a leading global research team and reference point for academics, organisations, policy makers and practitioners.
 However, global health challenges continue to grow – not least due to the current COVID-19 pandemic – and there is a pressing need for sustained research which focuses on a range of shocks and stressors in a variety of settings.

 Our primary research question is therefore: